RuslanValeev/devops-netology/README.md

 - Crash log files;
 - Ignore CLI configuration files;
 - etc...
+# changes

-new line for fix branch
+- new line for fix branch
+- new line for pycharm ide